August 2025

 Pemberton was trying to form a ring to contain Grant's army, behind the Big Black River to the west, and its tributaries Fourteen Mile and Baker's creeks to the north and east.
 And the force he chose to stake out the positions south of Raymond until Gregg's men arrived, were the 500 troopers of Colonel Willaim “Wirt" Adams 1st Mississippi cavalry regiment.
 And the reason they were not where they were supposed to be had to do with their hot headed commander.

 Both 49 year old William "Wirt" Adams (above) and his younger brother Daniel were violent southern gentlemen prone to spontaneous duels -slash -brawls to defend their “honor”.
 Younger brother Daniel had even been tried for the murder of a journalist, but the jury generously found he had been acting in self defense.
 Colonel Adams would eventually die in a similar encounter on a street corner.
 But that was 20 years in the future.
-On Friday, 8 May, the 1st Mississippi cavalry were in Jackson, resting men and horses after futile and frustrating week spent chasing Gerierson's raiders across central Mississippi, with only a brief encounter at cannon range for the honor.
+On Friday, 8 May, the 1st Mississippi cavalry were in Jackson, resting men and horses after futile and frustrating week spent chasing Gerierson's raiders across central Mississippi, with only a brief encounter at cannon range to slate their hunger.

 Pemberton now ordered Colonel Adams to “picket” his men on the roads south of Raymond.
 But he also ordered Adams to ride to Edward's Depot, to assess the situation there.